Relevant to Foundations in Audit (FAU) and Audit and Assurance (AA)

-This article will focus on the changes made to ISA 315 as a result of the disclosures project and also provides useful guide to candidates on how to tackle questions dealing with financial statement assertions.
+This article will focus on assertions as identified by ISA 315 (Revised 2019) and also provides useful guidance to candidates on how to tackle questions dealing with these.

-During the interim audit, the internal control system is documented and evaluated.
-This will determine the mix of tests of control and substantive tests but both will tend to focus on transactions that have occurred so far in the period.
+During the interim audit, the system of internal control is documented and evaluated.
+This will determine the mix of tests of control and substantive procedures but both will tend to focus on transactions that have occurred so far in the period.

 During the final audit, the focus is on the financial statements and the assertions about assets, liabilities and equity interests.
 At this stage the auditor will design substantive procedures to ensure that assurance has been gained over all relevant assertions.